ashhhlynn/ramen-shop-app/README.md

 # Yume
-> A takeout ordering Single Page Application for a mock Japanese restaurant built with a Ruby on Rails backend and vanilla JavaScript frontend.
-Utilizing Fetch API to complete CRUD actions, a user can view menus by category, add and remove menu items from a shopping cart, and submit orders.
+> A takeout ordering Single Page Application for a mock Japanese restaurant built with a Ruby on Rails backend and vanilla JavaScript frontend, utilizing Fetch API to complete CRUD actions.
+Users can view menus by category, add and remove menu items from a shopping cart, and submit orders.
 Styled with Bootstrap 5 and CSS.

 ## Backend Model Relationships
 <a id="rel"></a>